 Covid Safety Net Guarantee

 More Mountain has created an additional measure designed to protect this year’s Summer holidays specifically affected by Covid, which fall between 1 December 2020 and 30th September 2021.
 Once the holiday final balance has been paid, and you can’t travel due to Covid-19 restrictions and as per our T&Cs, we will offer 100% reimbursal of monies paid towards your original holiday as a credit note to be used before 30th April 2023.

 Driving Through France

-When driving in France, even with the cost of the tolls, it is generally worthwhile taking the autoroutes unless you have time to go to take more scenic routes.
+When driving in France, even with the cost of the tolls, it is generally worthwhile taking the autoroutes unless you have time to opt for the more scenic roads.

 Most of our guests drive to Morzine from Calais.
-This can take between 8 and a half to 10 hours to do, depending on your route.
+This can take between eight and a half to ten hours, depending on your route.
 The golden rule here is to avoid driving through the centre of Paris, especially if you manage to get there at rush hour!
 We recommend taking the A26 through Reims, as it is more direct and has less traffic.

-When it comes to fuel prices, there isn’t a huge difference in price between France and England.
-However, if you drive a diesel car, you will benefit from filling up in France, as diesel is cheaper in France.
+When it comes to fuel prices, there isn’t a huge difference between France and England.
+However, if you drive a diesel car, you will benefit from filling up in France, as diesel is cheaper.

 If you can avoid it, try not to refuel on the motorways (autoroutes) and wait until you get to a major intersection near a town or city.
-There is a good chance that just off the autoroute, you will find a hypermarket/superstore within a kilometre or so of the exit, with much cheaper fuel prices.
+There’s a good chance that you will find a hypermarket/superstore within a kilometre or so of an autoroute exit, with much cheaper fuel prices.

 Luckily for those of you with electric cars, the French charging network is rapidly expanding.
 This extends to Morzine itself with its numerous charging points.